devandi/k8s-ci-cd-pipeline/README.md

 ArgoCD is used for deploying the app in a kubernetes cluster.
 Kustomize was used for handling the yaml files

-### Terraform
+### Terraform - Creating the infrastructure
 With Terraform the infrastructure was created at Digital Ocean.
 A managed kubernetes cluster and a container registry was created.
+The related files can be found in the terraform folder.
+The provider.tf file contains the definition of die Digital Ocean Provider for Terrform.
+There the provider is definied, the default region and the token-variable.
+In the file cluster.tf the cluster is definied.
+A kubernetes cluster is definied with an autoscaling node-pool.
+As minimum one node is defined and as maximum two nodes.
+One should be aware that a cluster with one node is not really "failsafe".
+If one node is going down then the applications running in the cluster are down too.
+Furthermore the definition of the image-registry is in the cluster.tf file too.

 ### Tekton
 The project was started with creating the Tekton pipeline.
 The pipeline has just a few steps.
 It gets triggered by a github webhook after a push to the repository.
 In the first step the app is built and a container-image is created with Kaniko.
 This image is uploaded to a container registry.